Mean Robust Optimization: Links to Wasserstein DRO

 Here, $p$ is any integer greater than 1, and $\Pi$ is any joint distribution of $u$ and $u'$ with marginals $\mathbf{Q}$ and $\mathbf{Q'}$.

 When $K=N$, the constraint of the \gls{DRO} problem~\eqref{eq:dro_prob} is equivalent to the constraint of~\eqref{eq:robustopt}.
 In particular, for case $p \geq 1$, the expression

-is equivalent to the dual of the constraint of~\eqref{eq:unif-const}, when $K = N$, and $w_k = 1/N$.
-This is noted without a written-out proof in \citep{kuhn2019wasserstein}.
+is equivalent to the dual of the constraint of~\eqref{eq:unif-const_max}, when $K = N$, and $w_k = 1/N$.
+This is noted in~\citep{kuhn2019wasserstein,zhen2021mathematical}.
 We give a proof of strong duality in Appendix~\ref{app:convex_red}.
+This is the dual of the generalized max-of-concave form, which is equivalent to the dual of the single concave form~\eqref{eq:unif-const} when $J = 1$.
 By the same logic, in the case where $p = \infty$, the expression is equivalent to the dual of the constraint of~\eqref{eq:unif-const-p}.
-Given the above reductions, we can rewrite the Wasserstein \gls{DRO} problem in the same form as~\eqref{eq:robustopt_p}, the \gls{MRO} problem.
+Given the above reductions, we can rewrite the Wasserstein \gls{DRO} problem in the same form as~\eqref{eq:unif-const_max}, the \gls{MRO} problem.

 Our approach can then be viewed as a form of Wasserstein \gls{DRO}, with the difference that, when $K<N$, we deal with the clustered and averaged dataset.
 We form $\mathcal{P}_N$ as a ball around the empirical distribution $\hat{\prob}^K$ of the centroids of our clustered data